codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

    Expiration: Default is `30 days`
    Scope: `repo` and `admin-repo.hook`

-#### Runtime installation
-To install a CSDP runtime, you can either pass the flags in the runtime install command in the UI, or run `cf runtime install`, and follow the prompts in the CLI wizard to enter the required values.

 #### Runtime installation flags

 **Runtime name**
   The runtime name must start with a lower-case character, and can include up to 62 lower-case characters and numbers.

+  Silent install: Mandatory parameter.

+**Kube context**
+  If you have more than one Kube context, the current context, which is the cluster currently the default for `kubectl`, is selected by default.
+  * CLI wizard: Select the Kube context from the list displayed.
+  * Silent install: Explicitly specify the Kube context with the `--context` flag.

+**Ingress class**
+  * If you have more than one ingress class configured on your cluster:
+    * CLI wizard: Select the ingress class for runtime installation from the list displayed.
+    * Silent install: Explicitly specify the ingress class through the `--ingress-class` flag.
+Otherwise, runtime installation fails.
+  * If the ingress class does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.
+    Silent install: If the ingress host does not have a valid certificate, to continue with the installation, add the `--insecure-ingress-host` flag, and set the value to `true`.

 **Insecure flag**
-   If the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.
+   For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.

-**Kube context**
-  Select the Kube context from the list of available contexts.
-The current context, which is the cluster currently the default for `kubectl`, is selected by default.

 **Repository URLs**
   The GitHub repository to house the installation definitions.
 If the repo doesn't exist, CSDP creates it during runtime installation.

+  Silent install: Mandatory.
+Add the `--repo` flag.

 **Git provider API token**
   The Git token authenticating access to the GitHub installation repository.

-**Ingress host**
-  The IP address or host name of the ingress controller component.
+  Silent install: Mandatory.
+Add the `--git-token` flag.

 **Codefresh demo resources**
   Optional.
 Install demo pipelines to use as a starting point to create your own pipelines.
 We recommend installing the demo resources as these are used in our quick start tutorials.

+  Silent install: Optional.
+Add the `--demo-resources` flag.
+By default, set to `true`.

 #### Runtime components